The Allure of the Azores

 The rain didn’t stop us

-Visiting in October we had some mixed weather which was to be expected.
-However there was only one day which really tested our waterproof leggings and anoraks although we still managed to have our picnic during a dry period!
+Visiting the Azores in October we had some mixed weather which was to be expected.
+There was only one day which really tested our waterproof leggings and anoraks.
+We still managed to have our picnic during a dry period though!

 Picnic at Sete Cidades

 Since our first visit all those years ago, the island has been ‘found’ by the cruise ships and other tourists.
 Parts of the island have become very busy with walkers and vehicles, especially at the weekends so the full day rides are now arranged on weekdays and the half day rides at weekends.
 On the full day rides there is a picnic lunch which can include quiches or pasta dishes, salad, crisps, rolls, cheese & biscuits, cookies and fruit with a range of drinks – water, soft drinks, beer and wine.
 You have to remember that you do not want a heavy meal if you are going to ride for several hours afterwards so they are ideal!

 You ride over a variety of terrain, tracks between stone walled fields, alongside lakes, along cliff tops, through woods and scrub overgrown with the famous ginger lilies.
 The flowers are amazing depending on what time of the year you visit.
 Many have been introduced and naturalised growing wild along the roads, tracks and in fields – agapanthus, belladonna Lilies, African Lily, azaleas, hedges of Camelia, Hibiscus and many others.

 The riding on the Azores

 Our holiday started as normal with a lesson in the picadeiro so that Christina can make sure horse and rider are compatible.
 We rode several different horses during the week, some old friends and other new ones.
 We went on our first ride that afternoon which started from Remedios and we rode along the tracks and over the fields that undulate on the flanks of the Setes Cidades Massif below the Lagoa de Fogo.